 INTEGRATED SCIENCE (ACADEMIC) - The Integrated Science course is a survey science class integrating chemistry, biology, physics, geology and ecology in real world applications.
 The class also addresses the common science misconceptions with science fact and science fiction activities.
 The class is designed to develop science literacy and deepen the students' understanding of scientific ideas and concepts.
 Numerous labs and hands-on activities are incorporated to motivate and interest students, as well as address the needs and abilities of all students.
 Inquiry based activities encourage problem solving strategies and critical thinking skills.
-Refer to Grouping Procedures for course prerequisites.

-Forensics Explorations (Semester) (Academic Level 2) - Forensic science is a semester introductory level course in the application of basic biological, chemical and physical science principles and technological practices in the study of criminal and civil issues.
+Forensics Explorations - Forensic science is a semester introductory level course in the application of basic biological, chemical and physical science principles and technological practices in the study of criminal and civil issues.
 Major themes of study in this course are pathology, anthropology, trace evidence, biological fluids, DNA, fingerprints and forensic psychiatry/psychology.
 The class is student and inquiry centered with a primary focus on laboratory investigations and writing.
 Students will learn terminology and investigative procedures related to crime scene, questioning, interviewing, criminal behavior characteristics, truth detection, and scientific procedures used to solve crimes.
 Using scientific methods, students will collect and analyze evidence through case studies and simulated crime scenes.
 Students will learn the history, legal aspects, and career options for forensic science.
-Refer to Grouping Procedures for course prerequisites.
 This is an elective science course and does not fulfill a high school science graduation course requirement.

-ANATOMY AND PHYSIOLOGY (ACCELERATED LEVEL 1) - Anatomy and Physiology is a rigorous handson science course focusing on the structure and function of the human body.
+ANATOMY AND PHYSIOLOGY - Anatomy and Physiology is a rigorous hands-on science course focusing on the structure and function of the human body.
 Students will learn the names of the various parts of the body systems (anatomy) as well as their functions (physiology).
 This course will use animal dissection and clay mannequins as a means to understand and learn the necessary components of the body.
 A survey of each organ system is presented with initial emphasis upon its anatomy, followed by an in-depth study of its physiology.
-This course is laboriented and teaches proper dissection techniques as well as various physiological phenomena.
+This course is lab-oriented and teaches proper dissection techniques as well as various physiological phenomena.
 This course is recommended for students pursuing an education in the medical or allied health sciences.
 This is an elective science course and does not fulfill a high school science graduation course requirement.
-Refer to Grouping Procedures for course prerequisites.